 My teaching and research are committed to understanding how people come to know one another and themselves.
 How do we perform roles and identities?
 How does the re-enactment of tropes, stories, and questions from antiquity shape our understanding today?
 I am especially interested in the performative practices and acts of self-assertion involved in the reception of Greek drama and philosophy, Shakespeare, and Eastern Thought.
 The German intellectual and cultural worlds of the late eighteenth and early nineteenth centuries provide a rich locus in which these strands of research converge.

-My first book, Odysseys of Recognition: Performing Intersubjectivity in Homer, Aristotle, Shakespeare, Goethe, and Kleist will appear with Bucknell University Press in 2018.
-Other ongoing projects include a study of the rhetoric of sympathy in ethics and aesthetics through the lens of the reception of the Philoctetes myth from the Trojan to the Iraq Wars.
+My first book, Odysseys of Recognition: Performing Intersubjectivity in Homer, Aristotle, Shakespeare, Goethe, and Kleist will appear with Bucknell University Press in February, 2019.
+My second book project is a study of the rhetoric of sympathy in ethics and aesthetics through the lens of the reception of the Philoctetes myth from the Trojan to the Iraq Wars.
 I have published articles on Aristotle, Shaftesbury, Mendelssohn, Lessing, Adam Smith, Goethe, Kleist, Tom Stoppard, Heiner Müller, and the Sanskrit dramatist Kālidāsa.
 I am also interested in connections between evolutions in scientific understanding and artistic creation, and my translation of Rüdiger Campe’s The Game of Probability: Literature and Calculation between Pascal and Kleist, was published by Stanford UP in 2013.
 All of my sundry interests unfold from some aspect of performance studies: it is instructively revealing to view even the scientific experiment as a staged performative space.

 Before coming coming to UW, I taught at Centre College in Danville, Kentucky, the Johns Hopkins University in Baltimore, Maryland, and the Priamursky State University Shalom Aleichem in Birobidzhan, Russia.